• Skip to main content

 Creamy Cajun alfredo sauce is being simmered in a stainless steel skillet.
 A pile of grated parmesan cheese sits on top of the sauce just before being mixed in.

-Step 5: Toss the pasta with the sauce and serve.
-Toss the cooked fettuccini pasta with the alfredo sauce.
-You can either plate the pasta with the salmon on top or flake the salmon and fold it into the pasta.
-Garnish with fresh parsley and lemon juice, if desired.
+Step 5: Toss pasta with sauce.
+Toss the cooked pasta with the alfredo sauce.
+Plate with the salmon on top or flake the salmon and mix it into the pasta.
+Serve immediately and enjoy!

 A fillet of blackened salmon sitting on a bed of creamy Cajun alfredo pasta and garnished with fresh parsley.